mdtariqueh007/CISTUP_IISC/README.md

 <!-- Acknowledgements -->
 ## Acknowledgements
-Special thanks to [CISTUP IISC](http://www.cistup.iisc.ac.in/) for inspiration and guidance.
+Special thanks to [CISTUP IISC](http://www.cistup.iisc.ac.in/) for giving me this project as assignment to learn something new.